metaplex-foundation/docs/docs/01-programs/understanding-programs.md

 ### Account data

 Whether we are dealing with a regular Account or a Program Derived Account, Accounts store data as a serialized array of bytes.
-Therefore, it is the responsibility of the Program to define a data structure for each of the Accounts it manages as well as provide a way of differentiating these Accounts so we know which data structure to apply to them.
+Therefore, it is the responsibility of the Program to define a data structure for each of the Accounts it manages as well as provide a way of differentiating these Accounts, so we know which data structure to apply to them.

 ### Discriminators

 Discriminators are used to differentiating between different types of Accounts within a Program.
 They can be implemented in many ways but here are the three most common ones:

 - **Use a shared Enum as the first byte of every account**.
 By prefixing every Account with a shared Enum, we can use the first byte of the serialized data to identify the Account.
 This is a simple and efficient way to implement discriminators.
 Most of the programs maintained by Metaplex use this approach.
 - **Use a deterministic hash as the first byte of every account**.
-This is very similar to the previous point but it uses a hash instead of an Enum.
+This is very similar to the previous point, but it uses a hash instead of an Enum.
 Programs created using the Anchor framework end up using this approach implicitly because Anchor will automatically generate that hash based on the Account's name.
 - **No discriminator, use the size of the Account**.
-If all of the accounts managed by a Program are of fixed size and if they all have different sizes, then we can examine the length of that array of bytes to determine which Account we are dealing with.
-This is a performant approach since we don't need to add extra bytes to the data but it limits how flexible a Program can be with its Accounts.
+If all the accounts managed by a Program are of fixed size and if they all have different sizes, then we can examine the length of that array of bytes to determine which Account we are dealing with.
+This is a performant approach since we don't need to add extra bytes to the data, but it limits how flexible a Program can be with its Accounts.
 The [SPL Token Program](https://spl.solana.com/token) by Solana uses this approach since it only maintains two accounts of different fixed sizes.

 ### Field types, sizes and offsets